RichardDooling/Law_and_Literature/Tips/Tips_From_Writers.md

 I have copied some into the body of the document and provided links to others.

-Many come from Jon Winokur's famous site, [Advise To Writers](http://www.advicetowriters.com/), a precious resource in itself.
+Many come from Jon Winokur's famous site, [Advice To Writers](http://www.advicetowriters.com/), a precious resource in itself.

 ### The Economist